wordpress visitors

 We made some new friends too – The Prof’s lovely friends, the twins, brought their Mum and Dad along and they turned out to be really lovely as well (they’ve just got a brand new Beagle puppy, which they’ve called Lemon.
 I like them even more because of that).
 Hubby’s sis and bro came with their other halves, my Disreputable Dad, his partner, my Mum (I know, right?
 I live on the edge, I do), my gorgeous friends Foxy and The Glamorous Clare and their families and hoards of varying teenagers all clustered upstairs round the Xbox… it was certainly snug.
 But great fun.

 My Disreputable Dad made me laugh.
 It was his turn to drive, but he kept sneakily getting his glass topped up until his other half admitted defeat and agreed to drive.
 Sneaky.
 Sadly my big bro was away on holiday but apart from that we were surrounded by lots of people we love.
-There was cackling, drinking, and a bit of slopping red wine on the carpet (*glares at Mad Uncle Ali*) but hey, it came off.
+There was cackling, drinking, and a bit of slopping red wine on the carpet, but hey, it came off.
 And I didn’t forget too much of the food that I’d made either… only the little mini quiches I made got forgotten, which is always a bonus.

 I guess the only disappointment is that we started too early – 2pm – which meant we were all partied out and finished by 10.30.
 And no dancing!
 Ah well.